Chart Color Schemes

 Thornhill Park features high concentrations of family households, with a fairly typical median household size

-Family households account for 83.2% of all households, consisting of 46.2% couples with children, 25.0% couples without children, and 10.7% single parent families.
-Non-family households make up the remaining 16.8%, with lone person households at 14.4% and group households comprising 2.5%.
+Family households account for 83.2% of all households, including 46.2% that are couples with children, 25.0% that are couples without children, and 10.7% that are single parent families.
+Non-family households make up the remaining 16.8%, with lone person households at 14.4% and group households comprising 2.5% of the total.
 The median household size is 3.0 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households